-There is a lot of confusion today from all the marketing claims on the internet about what form of mushroom product is the best to use.
+There is a lot of confusion today from all the marketing claims on the internet about what form of medicinal mushroom products is the best to use.
 Some say it is the fruitbody, or the mycelium, or a hot water extract standardized for some particular compound.
 There is a lot of complex biochemistry going on in the mushroom kingdom that can be valuable for its health giving potential.
 We have addressed these issues here so you can decide which health supplement raw materials are the best for your use.

 – Definitions –

 ‘Fruitbodies’ are the mushrooms you see growing out of the ground or off of trees or organic debris.
 They are the reproductive part of the fungal organism, like the flower of a plant.
 Just like flowers will only bloom during a certain season, fruitbodies will only form in response to some stress in the environment, such as heat or cold, fire or flood, running out of food, or some other stress that forces the organism into a “reproduce or die” stage.
 The mushroom fruitbodies that you see are strictly the reproductive portion of the fungus at the end of its life cycle.

 ‘Mycelium’ is the growth form of the fungal organism.
 This is the state in which all of the life processes other than reproduction occur, such as growth, feeding, and competing for survival (including antibiotic, antifungal and antiviral compound production).
 In cultivated mushroom products, the mycelium can be grown on a solid substrate of some organic material that it would naturally grow on.
 For production of most mushroom-derived drugs, the compounds are extracted not from the mycelium, but from the broth or substrate the mycelium is grown in.